ajavamind/rca-studio2/README.md

 3. The Blackjack game conversion to Studio III resident game added color and two digit bet amounts.
 There is also a VIP CHIP8 version of Blackjack in color.
 4. I was not sure I did MathFun until I discovered an old memo page (from 1977) in my resume folder.
 It lists all the games I wrote for Studio II and III.
 I forgot I did this one, confusing it with Fun With Numbers, that Phil Baltzer did.
 5. Pinball is the 5th Studio game I wrote in Spring 1977.
-This may be the first software game program that simulated pinball game machine operations.
+It may be the first software game program that simulated pinball game machine operations.
 There is also a VIP CHIP8 version of Pinball.
 6. There is also a COSMAC VIP CHIP8 version of Bingo.